reflectoring/reflectoring.github.io/_posts/2020-05-25-code-reviews.md

 When the goal of code reviews is learning, the value of code reviews is reduced with each person that participates in creating the code.
 The learning has already taken place while programming together.

 If pair or mob programming works in our working environment, we don't need code reviews.
 But not every team is working in this style.
 The prime example is open source development, which is highly asynchronous in nature.
-A contributor works on a piece of code and submits a pull request.
+A (potentially unknown) contributor works on a piece of code and submits a pull request.
 A maintainer reviews the pull request and gives feedback.
 The contributor acts on the feedback, and so on.

 Many teams have chosen a similar asynchronous style for their work, with all the pros and cons that entails.
 And for exactly these teams, it's important to take code reviews seriously to get the most from them.